Sayville, New York: History

 From 1919 to 1932 Sayville was home to Father Divine, a controversial African American religious leader who claimed to be God.
 His religious movement, which came to be called the International Peace Mission movement, managed a commune-like house on 72 Macon Avenue, which was the first black-owned residence in Sayville.
 At that time Sayville was predominantly a seasonal resort, and Father Divine's followers made good livings as native house sitters.
 Because followers turned over all of their profits to Father Divine, he was able to build several expansions on the house.
 He even bought an expensive Cadillac when neighbors complained about his noisy Hudson automobile.

 Father Divine's ostentation annoyed the middle-class residents.
 Excess traffic that Father Divine attracted made him unpopular even to businesses he patronized with large cash purchases.
 Following a June 1932 trial and prison sentence for disturbing the peace, Father Divine moved to Harlem, New York, claiming that Sayville was racist.
 However, the commune remained on Macon Avenue for many years.
 Father Divine occasionally preached in Sayville afterward, but the home was only an outpost of his movement, not its headquarters.

+On January 27, 1992, a 20-year-old man was charged with arson following a fire that destroyed 19th century buildings on Main Street.
+In August of that same year, Louis Gelsomino, an 18 year old on the Sayville volunteer fire department was charged with two counts of murder and five counts of arson for starting the previous fire.

 In 1994, California State University at Fresno designated Sayville the "friendliest town in America".

+In early March 2024, the Sayville United Methodist Church received criticism for one of its signs that contained the phrase, "Heaven has strict immigration laws.
+Hell has open borders".
+After being questioned by News 12 Long Island, the pastor was unaware and furious of the sign's existence.
+The man responsible for the message was later removed from the church's "sign ministry".

+On October 25, 2024, around 5:30 P.M., multiple stores on Sayville's Main Street were caught in a fire, with six of the stores damaged.
+The cause of this two hour long fire is currently unknown, though a "Sayville Main Street Fire Relief Fund" was made by the Greater Sayville Chamber of Commerce to help affected businesses.